 Sisters may wear their great serpent ring on any finger or not at all as they choose.
 For formal dress they wear their shawls and Ajah colours.
 Shawls are required for a meeting of the Hall, an audience with the Amyrlin and ceremonies.

 Q: Are all the Aes Sedai shawls identical, or are they unique to the individual?There is no mention of an Aes Sedai shawl without vines, although some have flowers or branches of other plants as well as vines.

-RJ: They are unique to each woman.
+Jordan: They are unique to each woman.
 The only mandatory parts are the white flame of Tar Valon, and the Ajah colored fringe.

 Aes Sedai never dress completely in white for full mourning, but wear long white ribbons in their hair and tied around their arms as partial mourning.
 Sisters of the White Ajah do not consider their white attire to be full mourning, and wear glossy black ribbons (the sole use of black as a mourning colour in the Wheel of Time world we know of) for partial mourning (New Spring, Changes).

 Stoles mark the two most highly ranked Aes Sedai: the Keeper (the colour denoting her former Ajah) and the Amyrlin (stripes of the colours of all the Ajahs because she is of all Ajahs – and none).
 The Amyrlin’s stole is a parallel of the pallium of the Pope (see Aes Sedai Laws and Customs: Administration article), particularly that of the earlier centuries which was a narrow stole.
 (Bishops and deacons also wear stoles).